 To save a map configuration as the default, in the Layer Controls select File -> Default Maps -> Save as the Default Map Set.
 The next time you open a new tab, window, or start McIDAS-V, the defaults will reflect what you selected.

 Return to the Field Selector to load an infrared image.
-To load real-time data skip to step 7.
+If you are using real-time data skip to step 7.

 Select 10.8 um IR Surface/Cloud-top Temp -> Temperature.